vijpandaturtle/vijpandaturtle/details.md

 ### Gradient Descent vs Newton's Method
 - **Category :** Mathematics, Optimization
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Compared the performance of gradient descent and newton's method using benchmark objective functions.
-- **Tools Used :** PyTorch
+- **Tools Used :** Python
 - - [Link to code]()

 ### Smart Home MQTT
 - **Category :** Cloud Computing, IoT
-- **Description :** Implemented a multi-task learning algorithm for simultaneously performing semantic segmentation and depth-estimation on a autonomous driving dataset.
+- **Description :** Implemented a smart home simulation where the devices talk to each other using MQTT via the Mosquitto broker.
-- **Tools Used :** PyTorch
+- **Tools Used :** Python, AWS, Mosquitto

 ### AWS Patient Monitoring
 - **Category :** Cloud Computing